simonsarris/site-simonsarris/src/markdown-pages/bookshelf.md

 [The Origins of Political Order: From Prehuman Times to the French Revolution](https://amzn.to/3mi4QaV) by Francis Fukuyama - Maybe one of the most underrated books of the last ten years.

 [An American Childhood](https://amzn.to/3q8uMIj) by Annie Dillard is the retelling of her own childhood growing up in Pittsburgh in the 1950s.
 Dillard is an excellent writer with lots of amusing anecdotes, but the book tells a second story as a history book.
-Lots of what gets mentioned is totally absent from today's world, and should give us pause.
+Lots of what gets mentioned is absent from today's world, in a way that should give us pause.

 [Sexual Personae](https://amzn.to/3lcv1yd) - Despite the title it might be better thought of as an opinionated overview of the history of Western art.
 Not for everyone, but quite fun.

 [The Merchant of Prato: Francesco di Marco Datini, 1335-1410](https://amzn.to/3o2KQth) by Iris Origo - Read to better understand the extent of trade and globalization (which it partly changed my view on).

-[Reflections on the Revolution in France](https://amzn.to/3oySEmS) by Edmund Burke - Worth reading for a number of reasons, the simplest being that few people have read anything about the French Revolution at all, never mind someone aghast about it.
+[Reflections on the Revolution in France](https://amzn.to/3oySEmS) by Edmund Burke - Worth reading for a number of reasons, the simplest being that few people have read anything about the French Revolution at all.

 ## Biographies

 In some sense these are history, and they often have more detail than most history books.

-[Napoleon: A Life](https://amzn.to/2W5xCQp) by Andrew Roberts - A reminder that all the brave people are long dead.
+[Napoleon: A Life](https://amzn.to/2W5xCQp) by Andrew Roberts - All the brave people are long dead.

-[Walt Disney: The Triumph of the American Imagination](https://amzn.to/3gD3VQ4) by Neal Gabler - A reminder that most companies would never accept someone like Disney as CEO today, especially the art he considered worth spending money on.
+[Walt Disney: The Triumph of the American Imagination](https://amzn.to/3gD3VQ4) by Neal Gabler - Mst companies would never accept someone like Disney as CEO today, for a number of reasons.
+It is difficult to appreciate Disney's differences in summary, so the biography is well worth it.

-[The Pigeon Tunnel: Stories from My Life](https://amzn.to/2LfMvxp) by John le Carré - One of the best audiobooks, as its read by the author, who has all the emotion (and accents) as he recounts his life stories.
-It is probably more worthwhile if you've read a few of his other books, at a minimum read The Spy Who Came in From The Cold and watch Tinker Tailor Soldier Spy.
+[The Pigeon Tunnel: Stories from My Life](https://amzn.to/2LfMvxp) by John le Carré - One of the best audiobook performances, as it is read by the author, who has all the emotion (and accents) as he recounts his life stories.
+It is probably more worthwhile if you've read a few of his other books, at a minimum read *The Spy Who Came in From The Cold* and watch *Tinker Tailor Soldier Spy*.

 ## Design